 - Data consistency: Total energy consumption figures between OP 5 and OP 6 should match.
-Notes field should explain any discrepancies.
+Notes field should explain any valid discrepancies.

 - Data consistency: Gross floor area and Energy-intensive building space figures between OP 5 and IC 2 should be equal.
 Figures in OP 5 can be slightly lower if outdoor energy from parking garages/stadiums, etc is metered separately and excluded under OP 5.
 Valid discrepancies should be clarified in the Notes field.